 Wetland degradation and loss is occurring throughout the world, largely due to agriculture, urban and industrial development.
 These development pressures are intensifying in tropical and sub-tropical regions, where quantitative studies of wetland loss and degradation are urgently needed.
 Marina developments such as this one in northern Australia can degrade or destroy coastal wetlands (C Turley).
-We compiled the reports, databases and bibliographies from each of the reviews in a final report which is available in both hardcopy and electronic (CD-ROM) format.
+National wetland inventories can contain much information including the benefits and values of wetlands, allowing improved management and wise use of wetlands.